prymag/prymag/README.md

 I'm a fullstack developer from the Philippines.

-I have a passion for improving my craft and on this account you can see some of the work that I have been doing or experimenting on.
+This page contains some of the technologies that I am working on or exploring.